The energy distance for ensemble and scenario reduction: Introduction and Motivation

 In contrast, the scenario reduction based on the energy distance (see Figures \ref{fig_toy_b} and \ref{fig_toy_e}) better preserves distributional properties which are usually relevant for decision making.
 The energy distance method keeps the trajectories 2 (green) and 4 (purple) with non-trivial weight assignment.
 It notices to some extend that trajectory 1 (red) does not show similar path dependencies to the remaining trajectories and decides for the alternative trajectory 2 (green) as a representative of the three increasing paths.
-Thus, the original zig-zag pattern of the mean $\mu_t$ is preserved in the mean $\mu_{t,\text{E}}$ of the reduced scenario set.
-When comparing quantitative measure, the mean absolute error (MAE) across $t$ of the approximation of $\mu_t$, $\sigma_t$ and $\Delta \mu_t = \mu_t -\mu_{t-1}$ (see Figures \ref{fig_toy_e} and \ref{fig_toy_f}) we notice that in all characteristics the energy distance based scenario reduction is clearly favorable.
+Thus, the original zig-zag pattern of the mean $\bsmu$ is preserved in the mean $\bsmu_{\text{E}}$ of the reduced scenario set.
+When comparing quantitative approximation measures, the mean absolute error (MAE) across $t$, of $\bsmu$, $\bssigma$ and $\Delta \bsmu = (\mu_1 -\mu_{0},\ldots, \mu_9 -\mu_{8}) $ (see Figures \ref{fig_toy_e} and \ref{fig_toy_f}) we notice that in all characteristics, the energy distance based scenario reduction is clearly favorable.
 Thus, it is worth to further investigate the energy distance for scenario reduction.
+We restrict ourself to reductions based on probability distances, more detailed on distances for multivariate distribution, sometimes referred to fan reductions.
+Most importantly, we ignore nested distance aspects and scenario tree reduction.

-In the next section we introduce the considered setting for ensemble and scenario reduction.
-In section 3 we discuss of the energy distance and its properties which we compare with the the Wasserstein distance.
-Afterwards we show applications to binary tree and real power system data.
-We close a with a short discussion.
+In the next section, we introduce the considered setting for ensemble and scenario reduction.
+In Section 3, we discuss of the energy distance and its properties which we compare with the Wasserstein distance.
+Afterwards we show applications to a Bernoulli random walk which corresponds to a binary tree and real power system data.
+We close with a short discussion.